Welcome to Matrix Education

 Join 8000+ students each term who already have a head start on their school academic journey.

-Like many students, James struggled with VCE English, battling self-doubt.
-So how did he overcome his struggles with the VCE English exam to get a raw study score of 40?
+Like many students, James struggled with VCE English, battling self-doubt and anxieties around it.
+So, how did he overcome his struggles with the VCE English exam to get a raw study score of 40?
 And how can you do the same?

 Table of contents: